IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

         - **Planning** > **Planning for high availability** > **Planning for a stretched topology system**
         - **Configuring** > **Configuration details** > **Stretched system configuration details**

-8. (Optional) If planning on using policy-based replication with your Spectrum Virtualize storage system, verify that the correct replication policy is in place.
-This can be done either through the Spectrum Virtualize user interface (go to **Policies** > **Replication policies**) or through the CLI (`lsreplicationpolicy`).
+8. (Optional) If planning on using policy-based replication with your IBM Storage Virtualize storage system, verify that the correct replication policy is in place.
+This can be done either through the IBM Storage Virtualize user interface (go to **Policies** > **Replication policies**) or through the CLI (`lsreplicationpolicy`).
 If a replication policy is not in place create one before replicating a volume through the CSI driver.